tclaudioe/Scientific-Computing-V3/README.md

 Below, we show the list of main files related to each chapter on the classnotes and below that we have a list of **Bonus** files that complements the mains files.
 All of them are interesting and **even easier to use** now with the *CoLab* link!

+**The emoji :star2: is used to highlight recent jupyter notebooks added to the repository**.

 Alternatively, you can look at the files in a static version using nbviewer from [jupyter.org](https://nbviewer.org/github/tclaudioe/Scientific-Computing-V3/tree/main/)

 ## List of main files